LarsEKrueger/hunter-killer/README.md

 - 0.7.1: Copy-paste fixes
 - 0.7.2: Bug fix
   - ☑ Don't crash on loading
+- 0.8.0: Jet support
+    - ☑ Return to base if fuel is low
+    - ☐ Don't retreat if no shot was fired during attack
-- 0.8.0: Multi-surface fixes
+- 0.9.0: Multi-surface fixes
   - ☐ Check surfaces with killers on them
   - ☐ Send killers to targets on their surface
   - ☐ Test with finite maps.
 Special mode to find all targets if map is finite.
-- 0.8.1: Group improvements
+- 0.9.1: Group improvements
   - ☐ Different group size for exploration target
-- 0.9: Hunter function
+- 0.10: Hunter function

 ## How does the *Killer* operate?